ikegami-yukino/madoka-python/README.rst

 Usage
 =====

-I will describe about Sketch class.
+From here, I will describe about Sketch class.
+But, Croquis classes have also same interfaces mostly.
-You can use other classes by the same way as Sketch class.
+So you can use other classes by the same way as Sketch class.
 In that case, you should replace to intended class from "Sketch".

 Create a new sketch